National Endowment for the Humanities.

 Exceptions to the rules against age discrimination.

 (a) Normal operation or statutory objective of any program or activity.
-A recipient may take an action otherwise prohibited by § 1172.11 if the action reasonably takes into account age as a factor necessary to the normal operation or the achievement of any statutory objective of a program or activity, if:
+A recipient may take an action otherwise prohibited by § 1172.11 if the action reasonably takes into account age as a Start Printed Page 26635factor necessary to the normal operation or the achievement of any statutory objective of a program or activity, if:

 (1) Age is used as a measure or approximation of one or more other characteristics;